Things to Know Before Buying a Detail Sander

 How can I get the most out of my detail sander?

-As with any power tool, practise makes perfect, but there’s a few techniques I use to get the most out of any one of my sanders:
+As with any power tool, practise makes perfect, but there’s a few techniques I use to get the most out of my detail sanders:

 Try to keep a firm, even pressure on the sanding pad to avoid creating ridges and get the most out of each sweep of your hand.